mickfuzz/makecode-platformer-101/learningDimensions.md

 * Requesting or offering help in solving problems

 ### Joint Problem Solving and Development of Understanding
+Closely linked to collaborative production above.
+Example behaviours include:

 * Offering explanation(s) for a strategy, tool, or outcome
 * Applying knowledge
 * Striving to understand

+### Digital Literacies

+**Navigating Windows, Tabs and Internet Sites:**
+The detail of moving from one site to another, if especially downloading images from one and then transfering to another gives rise to the chance to learn and share a variety of practices which make up key web-navigations literacies.
+This is an area where young people often are able to help adults.

+**Logging in and Passwords and Version Control:**
+This category is a form of digital literacy which proficient users may take for granted.
+However for beginner users may need some support with this process.
+Often parents as a repository for the logins and passwords of their children as well as encouraging them to save their work.
+The way MakeCode doesn't support log ins encourages a process of saving versions of your work frequently and saving them in a document, say an online google doc with dates and descriptions.

 ### Notes on Missing elements - TO INTEGRATE
 If we look [ at Frameworks here](https://docs.google.com/document/d/1ARce8w_31RXRZ_f5X1HyijJZkaGaX3K8y3QvKkaVgiA/edit#) we can see missing elements around reflection, and expressing elements of understanding (some of which integrated above).